Pivotal Pro Football Moments

 The fans stormed the field, but the game wasn't over.
 20 seconds remained.
 After the field was cleared, Groza kicked off.
 Jerry Williams nearly gave Browns fans a heart attack as he took the ball on his 12 and raced 35y before Groza tackled him to save the day.

 Needing what today would be called a "Hail Mary pass," Stydahar asked his long passer Van Brocklin, "Can you throw deep?"
 Norm replied, "Maybe one or two times."
 So in he went, broken rib and all, for the first time all day.
 The Dutchman took the snap and dropped back 7y to let his receivers go long before letting fly.
 The ball traveled 55y in the direction of Davis running down the sideline.
-But Warren Lahr had West Point's "Mr. Outside" tightly covered and leaped up and snatched the ball.
-But as they went to the ground, Davis tried to wrestle the ball away from him.
+But Lahr had West Point's "Mr. Outside" tightly covered and caught the ball over his shoulder at the 13 as if he were the intended receiver.
+Davis wrapped his arms around Warren and tried to wrestle the ball away from him as he pushed all the way into the end zone and out of bounds.
 Everyone stood motionless as the officials huddled to make the call.
 If Davis gained joint possession, the Rams could try a short field goal to win.
-Also, the pair had tumbled into the end zone during their tug-of-war.
-Would the officials rule it an interception and a safety?
+Or would the officials rule it an interception and a safety, giving the visitors a tie to force overtime?

 Graham waited on the sidelines with everyone else.
 "It was terrible.
 We didn't know what the referee was going to call.
 We were sure Lahr had intercepted.
 But what if they gave Davis the ball and a touchdown?
 And what if they called it a safety or something?
 That would have been two points and a tie game."